vippatel/cse-906-website/README.md

 ### Disclaimer

-Please don't share it.
-Ask me before-hand.
 Ignore the html and ./assets folder.
 It is not a part of the project.

 Thanks.